Canadian Light Rail Vehicle: Characteristics

 CLRV 4041 is the only member of the CLRV/ALRV fleet to have an air conditioning unit, which the TTC installed in 2006.
 The unit was a long roof-mounted box with beveled sides that gave 4041 a look distinct from that of other CLRVs.
 TTC operator Stanley Mamaraj described 4041's air conditioning as "The cool air comes down.
 You can feel it, it's nice and cool."
 However, after a ride on 4041, transit advocate Steve Munro described the air conditioning as "nowhere near as aggressive as it is on some buses or on the T1 subway cars.
 Moreover, depending on where you are in the car, you may not feel the effect at all because the cool air does not blow out evenly.
 When I rode back north on a non-A/C car, I sat beside the open window and was actually cooler than I had been on 4041."

 Starting in 2006, the TTC installed a closed-circuit television (CCTV) security camera system on all surface vehicles including the CLRV/ALRV fleet as well as buses.
 The system is to deter crime on vehicles and help catch trouble-makers.
 It uses four cameras to make high-quality images stored in a 24-hour loop.

 Until at least 2014, CLRV/ALRV streetcars, as well as buses, used a 1970s, pager-like communication system for Transit Control to communicate with operators.
 It was essentially a text-based system that could send messages to 10 vehicles at a time, and each operator had to acknowledge the message before Transit Control could communicate with other operators.
 In 2014, the TTC requested funding for a new radio system.

 A promotional graphic published by the TTC in 2009 illustrated that an ALRV could replace 55 automobiles carrying 61 passengers (assuming 1.11 passengers per auto) during the AM rush.

-Since December 2015, the CLRVs and ALRVs have accepted fare payments by Presto card and have since been installed system-wide including all TTC buses and subway stations as of December 2016.
+From December 2015, the CLRVs and ALRVs accepted fare payments by Presto card and have since been installed system-wide including all TTC buses and subway stations as of December 2016.

 To coincide with the Presto rollout on the CLRV/ALRV fleets, the TTC also introduced a proof-of-payment (POP) system across all streetcar routes in the TTC network (including the CLRV and ALRV streetcar fleets and the aforementioned replacement shuttle buses that operate in place of streetcars) in an effort to speed up services.
 The POP system allows riders with proof of payment—such as a paper transfer, TTC pass or Presto card—to board at any door of the vehicle.
 Riders are subject to random fare inspections, and riders paying by cash or token continue to have to board at the front door of the vehicle to pay at the farebox and are required to take a paper POP transfer from the driver to show when requested.